-Did you know, Canadian households throw out 1,000,000 cups of milk each day?
-Plan out your portions and check out these simple techniques to use up your milk so we can say goodbye to this wasteful statistic.
+Did you know, Canadian households waste 1,000,000 cups of milk each day?
+Plan out your portions and check out these simple tips to use up your milk so we can say goodbye to this wasteful statistic.

 1. Freeze It